Dice-Sensei/spselit-programming-course-python/README.md

 ## Creation notes

 Most of code in this repository was created as part of programming course.
 It was live coded while explaining purpose of the code and showing examples of usage.
+This is not all of the code produced but only what was left in the end of lecture.

 ## Purpose